Exempting Courses

 Exemption by Exam

-You may take an exam anytime during the exemption exam period; however only one exam may be taken during a given time slot.
-You do not need to sign up or pre-register to take an exemption exam; simply access the exemption exam site and take an exam.
+You may take an exam anytime during the exemption exam period.
+You do not need to sign up or pre-register to take an exemption exam; simply access the exemption exam site on Canvas.
 Exemption exams may not be repeated.

 There is no exemption exam administered for the following two courses, which offer administrative exemption only: